 Use data that applies to different groups of users

 Your training data should reflect the diversity and cultural context of the people who will use it.
-Use tools like Facets to explore your dataset and better understand its biases.
+Use tools like Facets and WIT to explore your dataset and better understand its biases.
 In doing so, note that to properly train your model, you might need to collect data from equal proportions of different user groups that might not exist in equal proportions in the real world.
-For example, to have speech recognition software work equally on all users in the United States, the training dataset might need to contain 50% of data from from non-native English speakers even if they are a minority of the population.
+For example, to have speech recognition software work equally on all users in the United States, the training dataset might need to contain 50% of data from non-native English speakers even if they are a minority of the population.

 Consider bias in the data collection and evaluation process